-There are definitely some terms or features used in this article that may sound a bit geeky, so we created a 3D render Forum.
+There are definitely some terms or features used in this article that may sound a bit geeky, so we created a 3D render Documentation.
 You can join and ask whatever you have in your mind about 3D software, render farm service, so on… if you find yourself stumped by anything written below.

 Octane is one of the world’s first and fastest GPU-accelerated, unbiased, physically correct renderer.
 Octane was developed by a New Zealand-based company called Refractive Software, Ltd in 2008, and was later taken over by the Company OTOY in 2012.
 Now it is being used in feature films, commercials, and even architectural rendering.
 See the list of 3D software which includes access to Octane below:

 Additionally, with the ability to run Octane in the cloud, it is likely to become even more integrated into the creative process of these industries.

 Octane is a GPU render engine that uses a way of calculating final rendered images that aims to be photo-realistic.
 Octane is an unbiased rendering engine using GPU technology, which is close to physical accuracy because each pixel is pushed through the real-life path a particle of light would travel in the scene.
 This rigorous process results in a high amount of chaos (think noise) in the initial pass of an unbiased render.
 After a few passes, the image begins to smooth out with the rate of errors (noise) decreasing over time.
 Although an unbiased render engine will produce exceptional quality and realism, far superior to that of a biased render engine, an unbiased render is never “done”.
 It will render forever until you simply save it and call it done.

 Here are some pros to select Octane renderer in your career.